Canning Supplies for Beginners (Complete Guide)

 If you’re new to canning, figuring out what supplies you actually need can feel overwhelming.
 The good news is—you don’t need a lot to get started.

-This guide will walk you through the essential canning supplies for beginners, plus a few helpful tools that make the process easier.
+This guide walks you through the essential canning supplies for beginners, plus helpful tools for both water bath canning and pressure canning so you can build your collection over time.

-If you’re just getting started, be sure to read my water bath canning for beginners guide to learn the full process step-by-step.
+If you’re just getting started, be sure to read my Water Bath Canning for Beginners guide and Pressure Canning 101: What New Canners Need to Know for the full step-by-step process.

 Essential Canning Supplies